csnizik/tabascosunrise-etsyapp/README.md

    - Go to Deployments → Logs
    - Search for "Cron sync completed successfully"
    - Verify no errors appear
+   - If you see "401 Unauthorized", verify `CRON_SECRET` is set correctly and redeploy
 5. The cron job is defined in `vercel.json`

 #### Step 8: Complete Workflow Verification